Value Proposition: How to Separate your Brand from Competitors

 - Make it easy to understand

 Have you ever read a mission statement that featured long sentences, elaborate phrases, and left you wondering what the business actually did?
 You could make the same mistake when defining your offer of value.
 In contrast, narrow down why the consumer should choose you in a simple sentence.
-Reinforce your message with subsequent statements, using simple language and drawing from you brand story.
+Reinforce your message with subsequent statements, using simple language and drawing from your brand story.

 - Pick a primary selling point (niche)